YBogomolov/ybogomolov.github.io/_posts/2023-07-16-02-effect-handling-errors.md

 # Conclusion

-Prom my perspective, the key benefit of using Effect is modelling errors explicitly via custom types and handling them in a total, type-safe manner.
+From my perspective, the key benefit of using Effect is modelling errors explicitly via custom types and handling them in a total, type-safe manner.
 Overall, Effect's error-handling model leads to safer code by forcing developers to handle failures in a comprehensive manner.
 The functional nature avoids mutation bugs, making it well-suited for mission-critical applications.